erp12/pyshgp/docs/html/_sources/contributing.rst.txt

 and document different use cases.

 Example files should be placed in the ``examples`` folder.
-If possible, data files should not be included with examples, but constructed or downloaded by the example file.
+If possible, data files should not be included with examples, but rather constructed or downloaded by the example file.

 Examples should never import ``pyshgp`` modules using relative paths.
 Instead